JustArchiNET/ASF-ui/.github/CONTRIBUTING.md

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of ASF-ui) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of ASF) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of ASF-ui?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of ASF-ui from [the releases page](https://github.com/JustArchiNET/ASF-ui/releases).
+* If the problem started happening recently, **can you reproduce the problem in an older version of ASF?** What's the most recent version in which the problem doesn't happen?
+You can download older versions of ASF from [the releases page](https://github.com/JustArchiNET/ArchiSteamFarm/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 ## Feature Request